RayBenefield/dev-xp/docs/worklog.md

 ## #728

+It's been a while since I've written a log entry, but I'm getting back into things.
+Nowadays I'm focused on game development and youtube.
+So a lot of my work is going to revolve around improving all the old stuff that I had in order to get me back to top efficiency.
+Should be a fun next few months as I get faster than I've ever been.

+## #728

 Extracted all of the authorizer logic into its own library.
 Next thing to do is change how the cookies are stored so it is easier to determine what platforms are in the cookies.